bobbrowning/track-n-trace/README.md

 The commands are:

 **level**      Trace.log traces if the level in the call is equal or preceding this.
 **source**     Name of the javascript file to be traced.
-If omitted the whole system will be traced **ip**         Trace is only honoured for requests from that IP.
+If omitted the whole system will be traced.
+**ip**         Trace is only honoured for requests from that IP.
 If omitted, any IP will cause the trace to output.
 **log**        Output to this file.
-If omitted, output goes to the console
+If omitted, output goes to the console.
 **note**       Anything on this line is listed on the output.
-**priority**   Comma separated list of levels to be used instead of the default list **maxdepth**   The maximum depth to which nested objected should be listed.
+**priority**   Comma separated list of levels to be used instead of the default list.
+**maxdepth**   The maximum depth to which nested objected should be listed.
 **linewidth**  Width of line in characters.
 The program will attempt to keep short objects on one line.
 **refresh**    Time before refreshing config in minutes (not needed if trace.init is called once per request).
-**maxstring** Long strings are runcated to this size before listing
+**maxstring** Long strings are runcated to this size before listing.

 ###   Examples